r2devops/hub/jobs/semantic_release/README.md

 This job will expose an artifact will the result from `semantic-release` and is exposed as `semantic-release logs`, it is also available directly in the job's logs.
+It also exposes the `RELEASE_VERSION` variable, containing the version number of the release.
+This variable can be used in next jobs.

 ## Author
 This resource is an **[official job](https://docs.r2devops.io/get-started/faq/#use-a-template)** added in [**R2Devops repository**](https://gitlab.com/r2devops/hub) by [@moha-s](https://gitlab.com/moha-s)